atc-net/atc-docs/devops-playbook/01-design-practices.md

 When defining PBIs think days of work<br/>
 When defining Tasks think hours of work*
 - 💭 **Consider** having sprints (iterations) defined across teams
-    > *So the same taxonomy can be used across teams.
-If more granular iterations are needed for a team use sub division of the common iterations (like Sprint 1 and Sprint 1\Sprint 1.1 and Sprint 1\Sprint 1.2*
+    > *So the same taxonomy and alignment can be used across teams.
+If more granular (shorter) iterations are needed for a team use sub division of the common iterations (like Sprint 1 and Sprint 1\Sprint 1.1 and Sprint 1\Sprint 1.2.
+This could be further exmplified; if two weeks sprints are used, use W2, W4, W6 etc as the common sprints and W2\W2.1 and W2\W2.2 for the team using one week sprints*